Germanic verbs

 The Germanic language family is one of the language groups that resulted from the breakup of Proto-Indo-European (PIE).
-It in turn divided into North, West and East Germanic groups, and ultimately produced a large group of mediaeval and modern languages, most importantly: Danish, Norwegian, and Swedish (North); English, Dutch and German (West); and Gothic (East, extinct).
+It in turn divided into North, West and East Germanic groups, and ultimately produced a large group of medieval and modern languages, most importantly: Danish, Norwegian, and Swedish (North); English, Dutch and German (West); and Gothic (East, extinct).

 The Germanic verb system lends itself to both descriptive (synchronic) and historical (diachronic) comparative analysis.
 This overview article is intended to lead into a series of specialist articles discussing historical aspects of these verbs, showing how they developed out of PIE, and how they came to have their present diversity.

 Verb types

 The Germanic verb system carried two innovations over the previous Proto-Indo-European verb system: